githubapnic/network-automation-labs/lab10-Reactor/reactor.md

 ...
 </pre>

-As the Master is not started in daemon mode, it won't return the CLI, so let's leave it running.
-Open another terminal window where we'll be watching the Salt event bus:
+As the Master is not started in daemon mode, it won't return the CLI, so let's leave it running. **_Open another terminal window_** where we'll be watching the Salt event bus:

 ```bash
 salt-run state.event pretty=True
 ```

-Similarly, as seen before, this doesn't return the command line either, so let's open a third terminal window.
+Similarly, as seen before, this doesn't return the command line either, so let's **_open a third terminal window_**.
 The other two windows will be helpful for us to understand what is the Salt Master doing and what events are being generated.

 Execute the following command: